77maxsim/solo-tutor-saas/README.md

-# TutorTrack - Tutoring Management System
+# Classter - Tutoring Management System

 A comprehensive, timezone-friendly tutoring management platform built with React and Supabase.
-Features an advanced scheduling tool with FullCalendar integration, intelligent dataset optimization for scalability, and complete timezone awareness for global tutoring operations.
+Features an advanced scheduling tool with FullCalendar integration, intelligent dataset optimization for scalability, complete timezone awareness for global tutoring operations, and enterprise-grade security features.

 ## 🚀 Features